mickelindahl/docker_jenkins/README.md

 * Either enter the path of the file e.g. "var/lib/jenkins/.ssh/id_rsa", or paste in the same content as on the target server.
 * Enter your passphrase, server and user details, and you are good to go!

+### Bourne shell (sh) be aware
+You may be interested in the fact that the ability to source a script with arguments is a bashism.
+In sh or dash your main.sh will not echo anything because the arguments to the sourced script are ignored and $1 will refer to the argument to main.sh.

+This apllies since sh is the standard shell in jenkins.
+You can change the stardar shell under Manage Jenins -> Configure system -> Shell -> Shell executable

 ## Upgrading

 All the data needed is in the container `/var/jenkins_home` directory